BetterSEQTA/BetterSEQTA-Plus/README.md

-# SVELTE BUILD ONLY - NOT STABLE
+# SVELTE BUILD - NOT STABLE
-Please don't use this in a production environment - it has many glitches. <br>
+Please don't use this in a production environment - it quite buggy and is not fully completed as of yet. <br>

 #